jentery/mdia200/glossary.md

 This glossary is intended as a reference for students in Media Studies 200.
 Let me know if you'd like me to clarify or correct any of these definitions, especially if you encounter a mistake or typo.
 Please also inform me if a key term from a given week isn't in the glossary.

+You can consult [my notes](https://jentery.github.io/mdia200/notes.html) for each week as well.

 ## Week 1 (Sept.
 7): Media Are Material Agents

 * *analog*: a means of reproduction involving the use of continuously variable (rather than discrete) changes in physical properties; print and cassettes are examples of analog reproduction.